-Theses resulting from a research degree undertaken at the College must be placed within the public domain once awarded.
-Theses will be made available electronically, via the system determined by the College, and a hard copy placed in the College library.
-Students may apply for restriction of access on certain grounds as defined in the Availability of thesis Appendix.
+R16 Theses resulting from a research degree undertaken at the College must be placed within the public domain once awarded.
+Students may apply for restriction of access on certain grounds.

 - R17 There are two academic appeals processes available to research degrees students: - a) to appeal the PhD upgrade and MD(Res) transfer decisions - b) to appeal the outcome of the thesis and oral examination